 Granite Island is located just off the coast of the town of Victor Harbor in South Australia.
 It’s around 85km south of Adelaide, and perfect for a day trip or a weekend getaway.
 It’s a popular holiday destination during summer as the locals make their way here for a beach holiday from the city.

-The best way to get to Granite Island is by car.
+The best way to get to Granite Island, Victor Harbor, is by car.
 I recommend visitors to Adelaide pick up a rental car and self drive as the roads are easy to navigate and well signed.

 There is a public bus that goes direct from Adelaide to Victor Harbor but I do not recommend this unless you plan to stay at least overnight as it only runs once a day.
 Another alternative is to catch the train from Adelaide to Seaford and catch a bus from there to Victor Harbor, giving a few more options each day.
 To see bus prices and timetables go to the LinkSA website.